pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/projects-and-stacks.md

 ## Transferring Stacks

-Stack admins can transfer their stacks between personal accounts and organizations or between organizations.
+Stack admins can transfer individual stacks between personal accounts and organizations or between organizations.
+Organization admins can transfer stacks in bulk.

 If transferring to an organization, the **Allow organization members to create stacks and transfer stacks to this organization** setting must be turned on from the **Access Management** page in the organization's settings.

-To transfer a stack:
+To transfer an individual stack:

 1. Navigate to the stack, and then the stack's **Settings**.
 1. Select **Transfer stack**.
 1. Provide the personal account or organization name and select **Transfer**.

+To transfer stacks in bulk:

+1. Navigate to the **Stacks** page.
+1. Select **Transfer stacks**.
+1. Choose the **Transfer destination** from the dropdown.
+1. Tick the stacks you'd like to transfer and select **Transfer stacks**.

 ## Deleting a Stack